 Action Items:

 Councilors to consider preparing response to the ICANN org paper once it is published for public comment.
 Donna, Michele, and Carlos volunteered so far and will prepare a draft for Council consideration once the public comment period has opened.
+[Note: Action Item identified during Wrap-Up session, but relevant to this topic].
+Volunteers to date: Donna Austin.

 Councilors to consider if substantive changes are needed for the ICANN meetings strategy.